MazArslan/overprovisioning/Overprovisioning.md

 ![Workflow Diagram](./images/Spare_Node.jpg)

-At the start there is only 2 worker nodes.
+At the start there are only 2 worker nodes.
 With the spare pod solution, there can be a additional node at all times.
 This is done by controlling the number of low-priority pod replicas (see Controlling the number of replicas, below).